 Whether it be dealing with a control freak or realizing you’re being overly controlling yourself, coming up with solutions for mutual respect and learning how to handle the situation is important, especially if it’s with people you are constantly surrounded by.

-The first step to dealing with the situation is to develop and establish a “go with the flow” type of attitude.
+Develop and establish a “go with the flow” type of attitude

 If you are the control freak, approaching any project with this mentality will help offset that need to have everything done your way, and if you are dealing with a controlling person, developing this mentality will help not let things get under your skin so much because you will be less resistant.